 Your trip is a good occasion for a reminder to keep your routine immunizations updated; more than 80% of adults in developed countries have not maintained their immunization status.
 The following vaccinations are recommended for your protection and to prevent the spread of infectious diseases.

-Tetanus, Diphtheria, Pertussis, Measles, Mumps, Rubella, Poliomyelitis should be reviewed and updated if necessary.
+Tetanus, Diphtheria, Pertussis, Measles, Mumps, Rubella, Polio should be reviewed and updated if necessary.
 Note: Many of these vaccine preventable illnesses are making a resurgence due to non-vaccination, incomplete vaccination, and waning immunity.
 It is important to keep your routine immunization up-to-date.

 Seasonal influenza vaccination is recommended for all travellers over 6 months of age, especially for children, pregnant women, persons over 65, and those with chronic health conditions such as asthma, diabetes, lung disease, heart disease, immune-suppressive disorders, and organ transplant recipients.
 Note: In the northern hemisphere the flu season typically runs from November to April and from April to October in the southern hemisphere.
 If the flu vaccine is not available at the time of departure, contact your doctor or travel health clinic regarding influenza anti-viral protection.